Highlights from the Ratings and Financial Report for Mondelez International Inc. (MDLZ)

-Mondelez International Inc. (NASDAQ:MDLZ) went up by 0.71% from its latest closing price compared to the recent 1-year high of $69.47.
-The company’s stock price has collected 0.50% of gains in the last five trading sessions.
+Mondelez International Inc. (NASDAQ:MDLZ) went down by -1.92% from its latest closing price compared to the recent 1-year high of $69.47.
+The company’s stock price has collected -0.79% of loss in the last five trading sessions.
 The Wall Street Journal reported on 01/28/22 that Apple, Robinhood, Visa, Western Digital: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Mondelez International Inc. (NASDAQ :MDLZ) Right Now?

-Mondelez International Inc. (NASDAQ:MDLZ) scored a price-to-earnings ratio above its average ratio, recording 21.84 x from its present earnings ratio.
+Mondelez International Inc. (NASDAQ:MDLZ) scored a price-to-earnings ratio above its average ratio, recording 21.52 x from its present earnings ratio.
 Plus, the 36-month beta value for MDLZ is at 0.72.
+Opinions of the stock are interesting as 17 analysts out of 23 who provided ratings for Mondelez International Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 3 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.